ChrstphrHll/npc_gen/students/Emilanus Shields.md

 ### Description
 - Warforged Paladin from Qualnis
 - 1st year Exploration student in Elkenval
-- smooth gold guilded with copper, Spring Green eyes, and bronze skin
+- smooth silver guilded with amethyst, Spring Green eyes, and bronze skin
 - Is Idealistic and Dirty, and has Speed as their ideal

 ### Organizations